In 2021, Multnomah University's tuition was $28,160 a year.

-Multnomah University is a private, religious institution, so it has the same tuition for residents of Oregon as it does for residents from other states.
+Multnomah University is a private, religious institution, which means it has the same tuition for residents of Oregon as it does for residents from other states.

 Tuition at MBC is the same for all students.